Thomas Nowak

 Thomas Nowak earned his Ph.D. in English Language & Literature from the State University of New York at Stony Brook, specializing in Renaissance and 17th-Century Literature, Medieval Literature, Composition, and Rhetorical Theory.
 His doctoral research focused on early modern religious and political discourse, culminating in his dissertation, “The English Gunpowder Plot Sermons, 1605–1651.”

-Vice President for Academic Affairs and Academic Dean at Dominican University has served in multiple roles during his 30+ years at the institution.
-He remains a member of the English faculty (Associate Professor rank) and was Department Chair from August 1995 through December 2005.
+Dr. Nowak recently concluded 18 years of service as Dominican University New York’s Vice President for Academic Affairs and Academic Dean, leadership roles he held from 2007 to 2025.
+With 30+ years at the University, he has served in multiple capacities and remains a valued member of the English faculty (Associate Professor rank).
+Thom previously served as Department Chair from August 1995 through December 2005.

-In 2006, Thom was appointed Director of the Arts & Sciences Division.
-In the fall of 2007, he was asked to serve as Interim Academic Dean for a semester and was subsequently offered the role on a permanent basis in the spring of 2008.
+In 2006, Dr. Nowak was appointed Director of the Arts & Sciences Division.
+In the fall of 2007, he stepped in as Interim Academic Dean for a semester and was subsequently appointed to the role on a permanent basis in the spring of 2008.

-Beyond his administrative leadership, Thom served as Director of the University’s Honors Program from 1994 to 2001 and completed three separate year-long terms as Director of the University’s Writing Center.
-He has also chaired multiple faculty committees, including Academic Standards, Faculty Affairs, and Rank & Tenure.
+Beyond his senior administrative leadership, Dr. Nowak directed the University’s Honors Program from 1994 to 2001, completed three separate year-long terms as Director of the University’s Writing Center, and chaired multiple faculty committees, including Academic Standards, Faculty Affairs, and Rank & Tenure.

-Thom has played a key role in institutional accreditation efforts, serving as a writer for two Middle States Commission on Higher Education (MSCHE) accreditation reports and co-chairing three others.
-As Academic Dean, he has overseen self-study reports and site visits for seven professional program reaccreditations, primarily in health-related fields.
+He has played a key role in institutional accreditation efforts, serving as a writer for two Middle States Commission on Higher Education (MSCHE) accreditation reports and co-chairing three others.
+As Academic Dean, he oversaw self-study reports and site visits for seven professional program reaccreditations, primarily in health-related fields.

-At SUNY at Stony Brook, Thom held a full Teaching Fellowship for four years and taught various levels of composition courses under the mentorship of Peter Elbow and tutored in the University’s Writing Center.
-During this period, he also adjunct taught at Hofstra University and SUNY College at Old Westbury.
-Thom did his undergraduate work at the State University of New York at Binghamton where he earned his B.A. in Rhetoric and Literature and a Minor Certificate in Medieval Studies.
+Before joining Dominican University, Dr. Nowak held a full Teaching Fellowship at SUNY Stony Brook for four years, taught composition under the mentorship of Peter Elbow, and tutored in the University’s Writing Center.
+He also taught as an adjunct at Hofstra University and SUNY College at Old Westbury.
+He earned his B.A. in Rhetoric and Literature with a Minor Certificate in Medieval Studies from SUNY Binghamton.

-Thom currently resides in Orange County, New York, with his wife and children, Ruth and Max, along with their many pets—including three cats, a dog, two fish tanks, and a snake.
+Dr. Nowak resides in Orange County, New York, with his wife and children, Ruth and Max, along with their many pets, including three cats, a dog, two fish tanks, and a snake.